e-spaulding/xpo/README.md

 # DWD Overlay Version 5.3

-This version is not yet released.
-For now, the latest official release (v5.2a) can be found [here](https://github.com/e-spaulding/xpo/releases/tag/v5.2a).

 The DWD overlay is a subset of the DWD along with mappings to PropBank rolesets, their argument structures, and LDC tagsets.
 The overlay, which is in JSON format, is split into four sub-dictionaries: events, entities, relations, and temporal relations.
 Each key is the identifier for the DWD node, and each value contains a dictionary with various fields giving information for that node.

 ## Fields